awesomelena/assembler-linker-emulator/README.md

 ```bash
 make                 # builds asembler, assembler, linker, emulator
 ```

-Note: `assembler` is an identical copy of `asembler` — the course specification uses the Serbian name, while the official test scripts invoke the English one.

 Example: assemble two files, link them to fixed addresses, and run.